franchsli/whatsapp_clone_django/README.md

 - When a user deletes a chat, the chat will be deleted from all the users in the chat
   - To fix this, you need to implement something similar to archive view logic.
-  - Or you could add a 'list' of the users that archived the chat:
+- Users can't send messages to groups:
-    - Evertytime a user archive the chat his user object will be added to the 'list'.
+  - The message will be created but it's sending issues an error.
-    - To check if a user archived it his user will be searched in the 'list'.
+  - To **fix** this the Chat Consumer logic for sending messages needs to be reworked, using a for loop to iterate over the user's numbers in the Chat and send the notification to each one.
 - Scroll to bottom func doesn't scroll to the botom anymore when the last messages are images, test why:
   - **THIS IS WHAT I THINK THAT HAPPENS**: